 In fact, sounds, colors, temperatures, lighting, and the space around you are all factors in your creativity and cognitive abilities.

-If you want to get increase creativity, consider some moderate background noise: 70 0 80 dB, to be exact.
-Enjoy an organized, dim space where you subconsciously allow yourself to relax, and utilize the color blue.
-Studies suggest taking these steps actually increase the creative flow.
+If you want to get increase creativity, consider some moderate background noise: 70-80 dB, to be exact.
+Enjoy an organized, dimly-lit space where you subconsciously allow yourself to relax.
+And, utilize the color blue when you can!
+Studies suggest taking these steps actually increases the creative flow.

 Take a break

-Taking a break from the grind may seem counterproductive, but breaks can be healthy, whether you’re taking a brief reprieve from your desk or a vacation.
+Taking a break from the grind can feel counterproductive, but breaks can be healthy, whether you’re taking a brief reprieve from your desk or a vacation.

 Breaks from the computer